labaneilers/hashly/README.md

 hashly is a build-time tool which enables cache-busting for static files (images, JavaScript, CSS, etc).

-Hashly copies a directory structure containing static files, inserting an MD5 hash code (based on the contents of the file) into each filename.
+hashly copies a directory structure containing static files, inserting an MD5 hash code (based on the contents of the file) into each filename.
 It creates a manifest file which contains a mapping between the original and hashed file names, which can be used in web applications to map canonical file names to their specific, hashed URL.
 This way, when a file's content changes, its URL changes; this forces CDN, proxies, and browsers to download the new file, even if they had an old version cached.

 This is a particularly elegant solution which allows zero-downtime deployments, with backwards AND forwards compatibility between different versions of your web application and their corresponding static files.
-Filename-based cache busting is much more reliable than using other techniques (i.e. querystrings with version numbers, 304 HTTP codes), and allows you to cache aggresively without fear of not being able to update static files.
+Filename-based cache busting is much more reliable than using other techniques (i.e. querystrings with version numbers, 304 HTTP codes), and allows you to cache aggressively without fear of not being able to update static files.

 Why hashly?
 ------------------